secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/index.html.md

 - The Core Team's purpose is to collaborate on the research, positioning, messaging, general strategy, and overall timeline of the GTM Motion as well as related
 Campaigns and Sales Plays.
 - The Core Teams will determine a relevant and realistic timeline in line with overarching marketing themes, and including Campaigns and Sales Plays.
-- Teach team member should formally commit to due dates for their work.
+- Each team member should formally commit to due dates for their work.
 - Each team member is responsible for communicating as soon as possible when a due date is at risk.
 - The Core Teams are comprised of functional DRIs from teams aligned to product specializations (SMEs within their teams)
 - The Core Teams will kickoff together with the freedom to drive their GTM Motions as desired and with a strong team-oriented approach